Baaba Maal: Early life and education

-Maal was expected to follow in his father's profession and become a fisherman.
+Maal was expected to follow in his father's footsteps and become a fisherman.
 However, under the influence of his lifelong friend and family gawlo, blind guitarist Mansour Seck, Maal devoted himself to learning music from his mother and his school's headmaster.
-He went on to study music at the university in Dakar before leaving for postgraduate studies on a scholarship at Beaux-Arts in Paris.
+He went on to study music at the university in Dakar before leaving to study musical notation in Paris.
+During this time, he stayed for three years in the French capital, where he took courses at the Conservatoire de Paris, had private tuition and was taken with Mozart.

 Career

-After returning from study in Paris, Maal studied traditional music with Mansour Seck and began performing with the band Daande Lenol.
+After returning to Senegal, Maal studied traditional music with Mansour Seck and began performing with the band Daande Lenol.
 Maal's fusions continued into the next decade with his Firin' in Fouta (1994) album, which used ragga, salsa and Breton harp music to create a popular sound that launched the careers of Positive Black Soul, a group of rappers, and also led to the formation of Afro Celt Sound System.
 His fusion tendencies continued on 1998's Nomad Soul, which featured Brian Eno as one of seven producers.
 In addition to his various solo releases, he contributed to two tracks, "Bushes" and "Dunya Salam", on the concept album 1 Giant Leap.

-In 1998, Maal recorded "Bess, You Is My Woman Now" for the Red Hot Organization's compilation album Red Hot + Rhapsody: The Gershwin Groove, a tribute to George Gershwin which raised money for various charities devoted to increasing HIV/AIDS awareness and fighting the disease.
+In 1998, Maal recorded "Bess, You Is My Woman Now" for the Red Hot Organization's compilation album Red Hot + Rhapsody: The Gershwin Groove, a tribute to George Gershwin that raised money for various charities devoted to increasing HIV/AIDS awareness and fighting the disease.
 In 2002, Maal again worked with the Red Hot Organization, recording "No Agreement" alongside Res, Tony Allen, Ray Lema, Positive Black Soul and Archie Shepp; as well as "Trouble Sleep Yanga Wake Am" alongside Taj Mahal and featuring Kaouding Cissoko and Antibalas, for the tribute album to Fela Kuti, Red Hot + Riot: The Music and Spirit of Fela Kuti.

 On 7 July 2007, Maal performed at the Live Earth concert, Johannesburg.

-Maal's album On the Road, a live acoustic album recorded straight from the mixing boards of his shows over a ten-year period, was released in 2008.
+Maal's album On the Road, a live acoustic album recorded straight from the mixing boards of his shows over a 10-year period, was released in 2008.
 A new studio album, Television, was released in 2009.